 Now as promised, here are some of the secrets:

-So there are some helpful car dealer “hacks” from a former insider that I hope you find helpful.
+So, there are some helpful car dealer “hacks” from a former insider that I hope you find helpful.
 Officially we as a company can’t help you secure loans much less get you a deal on a car, but what we are great at is talking to you about your credit and help you reach your goals.
-If you want to enhance your credit so you can be in the driver’s seat (see what I did there?) with lenders and dealers then give us a call!
+If you want to enhance your credit so you can be in the driver’s seat (see what I did there?) with lenders and dealers then get started with us today!

 Mike is as thorough as they come.
 We often call him “data”.
 You will walk away with knowledge after speaking with him.
 Working with Mike can help you understand the tradeline process.